- What Are Solar Soft Costs?

 One of the key responsibilities of solar business managers is to steer company operations so as to maximize profit margins.
 In rapidly growing sectors, managers typically have focused on increasing top-line revenue through growth and market penetration.
 However, as the solar market matures, it’s crucial to keep an eye on the bottom line in order to be a truly efficient and growth-ready company.

-As was mentioned in part 1 of this post, soft costs can make up to two-thirds of the total solar installation cost.
 In order to minimize your overhead, your focus will need to be on streamlining the processes behind activities like customer acquisition, labor management, and supply chain.

-In your mind, select an operational process that you are familiar with (installation, inspection, maintenance, etc.) and ask yourself:
+Select an operational process that you are familiar with (installation, inspection, maintenance, etc.) and ask yourself:

 - Is this being done in the most efficient way possible?